ujjwalguptaofficial/fortjs-doc/docs/advanced/caching/cache-manager.md

 ---
 title: "Cache Manager"
-keywords: [Fort.js, caching, cacheFor decorator, performance optimization, web development, JavaScript framework]
+keywords: [Fort.js, caching, cache manager, performance optimization, web development, JavaScript framework]
 description: "Explore how to implement caching in your Fort.js applications for improved performance.
-Learn about the cacheFor decorator and best practices for caching strategies."
+Learn about the cache manager and best practices for caching strategies."
 ---

 # Cache Manager